Matthew H. Birkhold

 Affiliated Faculty, Moritz College of Law

-Birkhold is a scholar of law, culture, and the humanities, with a particular emphasis on German literature from 1750-1945, environmental humanities, intellectual property, and indigenous studies.
+Birkhold is a scholar of law, culture, and the humanities, with an emphasis on German literature from 1750-1945, environmental humanities, intellectual property, and Indigenous studies.
+He is also an enthusiastic teacher and advisor.
+In 2019, he won the university’s award for Excellence in Undergraduate Research Mentoring.

-In addition to a study of the “judicial literary canon,” he is currently at work on two book-length projects.
-The first, a cultural history of icebergs, traces shifting representations of the natural phenomena from the Middle Ages to the present.
-The second, tentatively titled Measuring Ice, examines the ways in which local and indigenous knowledge contributed to the birth of glaciology and the discovery of the ice age.
+Along with a study of the “judicial literary canon,” Birkhold is currently at work on two book-length projects.
+The first, a cultural history of the metronome, traces shifting representations of and attitudes toward the mechanical device.
+It is under contract with Bloomsbury.
+The second, tentatively titled Measuring Ice, examines the ways in which local and Indigenous knowledge contributed to German exploration of the Arctic and how it was transmitted via literary production.

-His essays and op-eds have appeared in The New York Times, The Atlantic, Foreign Affairs, the Washington Post, the Paris Review, and Indian Country Today.
+His essays and op-eds have appeared in The New York Times, The Atlantic, the Paris Review, Foreign Affairs, the Washington Post, the Public Domain Review, Electric Literature, and Indian Country Today.

-Recent and upcoming courses include: “Fan Fiction,” “Queer Literature,” “Literature and the Law of War,” “Winter in Germany,” “Forests, Mountains, and Rivers in German Culture,” “Native Americans and the Law.”
+Recent and upcoming courses include: “Indigenous Cultures in German Literature, “Fan Fiction,” “Queer Literature,” “Literature and the Law of War,” “Winter in Germany,” “Forests, Mountains, and Rivers in German Culture,” “Native Americans and the Law.”